Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

-It’s unclear where the country will stand after Brexit, but currently the UK is in the top 10 highest-paying countries and is one of the best to work in.
-So if material gains are your primary reason to look for career abroad, the UK should definitely be high on your priority list.
+It’s unclear where the country will stand after Brexit, but currently, the UK is in the top 10 highest-paying countries and is one of the best to work in.
+So if material gains are your primary reason to look for a career abroad, the UK should definitely be high on your priority list.

 The UK is one of the most powerful world centres in terms of finance, IT, digital and science innovations, and AI.
 That’s why it’s a global magnet for those who have knowledge in these spheres and ambitions to use their knowledge to the best advantage.

 The unemployment in the UK is incredibly low, while skill shortage is pretty drastic.
 Industries in need of highly skilled professionals are seeking them from all over the world offering good financial incentives to come and work in the UK.